grpc/test-infra/doc/deployment.md

 - `KILL_AFTER`

 `TEST_INFRA_VERSION` is used to tag the images created by the controller build, and defaults to `latest`.
-The other variables must be set explicitly.

 `DRIVER_VERSION` is the version of the load test driver.
-The driver is built from the [gRPC Core] repository, so it should be set to the latest release of gRPC (e.g. `v1.44.0`).
+The driver is built from the [gRPC Core] repository.
+This variable defaults to a recent known good version of gRPC, so it is safe to leave it unset.

 `INIT_IMAGE_PREFIX`, `BUILD_IMAGE_PREFIX` and `RUN_IMAGE_PREFIX` define the
 repository locations where various kinds of images will be uploaded.
+If not set, will upload to Docker Hub.

 `KILL_AFTER` is the time interval in seconds after which a KILL signal will be sent to test components, if they have not terminated after timeout.
 Component